Tuition and Fees

 Assistantships, Scholarships, & Employment

 Information on scholarships available to graduate students can be found on the Alumni Webpage.
 Applications are available after December 1st of each year.
-You must be matriculated in a program and have one semester of graduate coursework completed to be eligible.
+You must be matriculated into a graduate program and have one semester of graduate coursework completed to be eligible.

 Graduate Diversity Fellowship Program